vladivanovic/fujiwara-api/README.md

 3. Convert Main App to use AJAX for dynamic page loading of newest alerts/device status
 4. Automate the engagement of engineio.py's /device and /devicepoll to update device list in the DB and SNMP polls to update devicestatus in the DB
 5. Per device create a table to collect SNMP Performance statistics (need a smart way to do this)
+6. Modularize the code in app_startchecks to allow for easier container build/runs on sub-functions